Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Wolfgang Pauli’s Remarkable Review Article

 \section{Wolfgang Pauli’s Remarkable Review Article}

-In 1921, at only twenty-one years of age, \textbf{Wolfgang Pauli} wrote for the German \emph{Encyclopaedia of Mathematical Sciences} a comprehensive review article on \textbf{relativity}.
-Commissioned by Sommerfeld, this text quickly became the \emph{definitive reference} on both special and general relativity.
+In 1921, at only twenty-one years of age, Wolfgang Pauli published a comprehensive review article on relativity in the German \emph{Encyklopädie der mathematischen Wissenschaften}.
+The article, entitled \emph{Relativitätstheorie}, had been entrusted to him by Arnold Sommerfeld, who was then heavily occupied with other problems and recognized the exceptional abilities of his young student.
+Although Pauli was still at the beginning of his academic career, the result quickly became one of the most authoritative expositions of both special and general relativity.